WHY ATTEND?

 The Government’s recent NHS Fit for the Future strategy makes a compelling case for bold preventative action, better use of data, and joined-up planning between health, transport, and local authorities.
 But what does that look like in practice?

-What is a healthy neighbourhood?
+Healthy neighbourhoods: have we missed the point?
 Insights from engagement with local transport users in Greater Manchester

 Dom Smith, UK Active Travel Lead, Steer and Dr Graeme Sherriff: Associate Professor, School of Health and Society, University of Salford